Viacoin (VIA) Market Cap Tops $3.72 Million

 Viacoin Coin Profile

-VIA is a proof-of-work (PoW) coin that uses the Scrypt hashing algorithm.
-Its launch date was July 17th, 2014.
+Viacoin is a proof-of-work (PoW) coin that uses the Scrypt hashing algorithm.
+Its genesis date was July 17th, 2014.
 Viacoin’s total supply is 23,174,755 coins.
+Viacoin’s official website is viacoin.org.
+Viacoin’s official Twitter account is @viacoin and its Facebook page is accessible here.
 The Reddit community for Viacoin is /r/viacoin and the currency’s Github account can be viewed here.
-Viacoin’s official Twitter account is @viacoin and its Facebook page is accessible here.
-Viacoin’s official website is viacoin.org.

 Buying and Selling Viacoin

-It is usually not currently possible to purchase alternative cryptocurrencies such as Viacoin directly using US dollars.
-Investors seeking to trade Viacoin should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Gemini or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Viacoin using one of the exchanges listed above.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Viacoin directly using US dollars.
+Investors seeking to acquire Viacoin should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, GDAX or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Viacoin using one of the aforementioned exchanges.

 Receive News & Updates for Viacoin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Viacoin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.